Dramatic Classic Gamine

 Another option is to rely on an intense Dramatic hairstyle by slicking your hair back and pinning it behind your head, or securing it behind your head in a low braid or ponytail.

-You can also argue that highly Dramatic faces can kind of wear anything.
+You could also argue that highly Dramatic faces can kind of wear anything.

 Dramatic Gamine Classic Karlie Kloss—are the soft curls harmonious with her striking features?
 From a style analysis perspective, no. Does she somehow kind of pull them off, along with the incredibly bold, electric blue smokey eyes?
 Yeah.